The MSR-Video to Text Dataset with Clean Annotations: Introduction

 However, with a quick look, one can find many duplicate annotations, spelling mistakes and syntax errors in the annotations (Figs. \ref{fig:repeatedMSRVTT}, \ref{fig:defectsMSRVTT}).
 It is unknown how many mistakes there are exactly in the dataset and whether/how these mistakes would influence the performance of the video captioning models.

 We quantitatively analyzed the annotations in the MSR-VTT dataset, and identified four main types of problems.
 First, thousands of annotations have duplicates for some of the video clips in the dataset.
-Second, thousands of special characters, such as ``+", ``-", ``.", ``/", ``:", exist in the annotations.
+Second, thousands of special characters, such as "+", "-", ".", "/", ":", exist in the annotations.
 Third, thousands of spelling mistakes exist in the annotations.
 Fourth, hundreds of sentences are redundant or incomplete.
-We developed some techniques to clean the annotations by solving these problems.
-Our experiments demonstrated that existing models, trained on the cleaned training set, had better performances compared to the results obtained by the models trained on the original training set.
+We developed some techniques for cleaning the annotations to solve these problems.
+Our experiments demonstrated that existing models of video captioning, trained on the cleaned training set, had better performances compared to the results obtained by the models trained on the original training set.
 A human evaluation study also showed that a state-of-the-art model trained on the cleaned training set generated better captions than trained on the original training set in terms of semantic relevance and sentence coherence.